cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

    ```
    /terraform $ ./setup-workspace.sh -h
    Creates a workspace folder and populates it with automation bundles you require.

    Usage: setup-workspace.sh
    options:
    -p     Cloud provider (aws, azure, ibm)
-   -s     Storage (portworx or odf)
    -n     (optional) prefix that should be used for all variables
-   -x     (optional) Portworx spec file - the name of the file containing the Portworx configuration spec yaml
    -c     (optional) Self-signed Certificate Authority issuer CRT file
+   -b     (optional) the banner text that should be shown at the top of the cluster
+   -g     (optional) the git host that will be used for the gitops repo.
+If left blank gitea will be used by default.
+(Github, Github Enterprise, Gitlab, Bitbucket, zure DevOps, and Gitea servers are supported)
    -h     Print this help
    ```

    You will need to select the cloud provider of your choice, storage option, and if desired, a prefix for naming new resource instances on the Cloud account.
-If you are using Azure, you will need a Portworx spec file name (as described above), and if your cluster is using a self-signed SSL certificate, you will need a copy of the issuer cert and the file name.

-9. Run the command `setup-workspace.sh -p ibm -s portworx -n df` and include optional parameters as needed.
+9. Run the command `setup-workspace.sh -p ibm -n df` and include optional parameters as needed.

     ```
-    /terraform $ ./setup-workspace.sh -p ibm -s portworx -n df
+    /terraform $ ./setup-workspace.sh -p ibm
     Setting up workspace in '/terraform/../workspaces/current'
     *****
-    Setting up workspace from '' template
+    Setting up workspace in /workspaces/current
     *****
-    Setting up automation  /workspaces/current
+    Setting up current/105-existing-openshift from 105-existing-openshift
-    /terraform
     Setting up current/200-openshift-gitops from 200-openshift-gitops
-      Skipping 210-aws-portworx-storage because it does't match ibm
-      Skipping 210-azure-portworx-storage because it does't match ibm
     Setting up current/210-ibm-odf-storage from 210-ibm-odf-storage
-    Setting up current/210-ibm-portworx-storage from 210-ibm-portworx-storage
-    Setting up current/300-cloud-pak-for-data-entitlement from 300-cloud-pak-for-data-entitlement
-    Setting up current/305-cloud-pak-for-data-foundation from 305-cloud-pak-for-data-foundation
+    Setting up current/300-cloud-pak-for-data-foundation from 300-cloud-pak-for-data-foundation
     move to /workspaces/current this is where your automation is configured
     ```

-    > ⚠️ If you are deploying on IBM Cloud Satellite, choose the `odf` storage option when running `setup-workspace.sh`.
+    > ⚠️ If you are deploying on IBM Cloud Satellite, be sure the cluster has ODF storage option configured.

-10. The default `terraform.tfvars` file is symbolically linked to the new `workspaces/current` folder so this enables you to edit the file in your native operating system using your editor of choice.
+10. The default `cluster.tfvars`, `cp4d.tfvars`, and `gitops.tfvars` files are symbolically linked to the new `workspaces/current` folder so this enables you to edit the file in your native operating system using your editor of choice.

+11. Edit the default `cp4d.tfvars` file this will enable you to configure the Cloud Pak for Data deployment.  **You MUST specify a value for the `cluster_ingress`**.

-12. Edit the default `terraform.tfvars` file this will enable you to setup the GitOps parameters.
+12. Edit the default `gitops.tfvars` file this will enable you to setup the GitOps parameters, or leave the default configuration to use Gitea in-cluster for the GitOps repository.

 The following you will be prompted for and some suggested values.